katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 work to be done, so far so good.

 The disadvantage of this design is that sharing write channels is not as fun as sharing read ones.
-Why ?
+Why?
 Because you have to be very careful when you close a channel that has multiple goroutines writing on it.
 Reading from a closed channel is valid and a idiomatic way to